Where Should Smoke Detectors Be Placed?

 Smoke Detectors Save Lives

-Almost two-thirds of home fire deaths resulted from fires in homes with no smoke detectors or no working smoke detectors, according to data from the NFPA.
-Smoke detectors are one of the most critical parts of a life safety system.
+According to data from the NFPA, nearly two-thirds of home fire deaths resulted from fires in homes without smoke detectors or without working smoke detectors.
+Smoke detectors are one of the most critical parts of a home safety system.

-At FSS Technologies, our fire alarm system designers and installers are NICET certified, and we understand the nuances of installing fire alarms in most jurisdictions.
+At FSS Technologies, our fire alarm system designers and installers are NICET certified.
+We understand the nuances of installing fire alarms in most jurisdictions.
 If your home or business needs a fire safety system, contact us for a free consultation.